rune/rune/README.md

 ## Submission

-When you are done with your game, please zip the folder that contains the implementation.

-Also, make sure that:

-- The folder contains `index.html` and it is the entry point of the game.
-- The folder contains all resources that are used by the game: css, js, images, soundtracks, helper libs etc. In other words, please make sure that when loading or playing the game no external resources are fetched from the Internet except for Rune Games SDK.
+When your game is ready, please zip it as a folder containing `index.html` as the entry point of the game.
+The folder should contain all resources that are used by the game (css, js, images, soundtracks, helper libs, etc).
+In other words, please make sure that the game does not fetch any external resources from the Internet except for Rune Games SDK.

 ## Debugging Locally